Troubleshooting & FAQ

 Something not working?
 Start here.
 Most issues are quick fixes.

 SSL errors?
-Self-signed certificates need to be trusted on your iPhone first: Settings > General > About > Certificate Trust Settings.
+When you test a URL, the app detects an untrusted certificate and tells you directly (“HTTPS certificate is not trusted on this device”).
+Self-signed certificates need to be trusted on your iPhone first: Settings > General > About > Certificate Trust Settings — or just use the local http:// address.

 “Auth failed” on watch?
 Your credentials are invalid or expired.
 Open the iPhone app and sign in again from Settings → Home Assistant, or replace your long-lived access token.